abuzarroyesh/kankor/README.md

 # kankor
-Analysis of University Entrance Exam Scores in Afghanistan
+Mapping of University Entrance Exam Scores in Afghanistan

 See the Shiny-based interactive map at https://afg-kankor.shinyapps.io/kankor_shiny/